 Non-representation letters are often overlooked by firms.
 If a firm discontinues work for a client, or if they provide a consultation to a potential client but do not engage in the work discussed, it is important to send a non-representation letter so that there can be no claim made that the firm was responsible for handling the matter.

-Accepting credit card payments from your clients can result in faster payment, improving your cash flow.
+Accepting credit card payments from your clients can result in faster payment, improving your law firm's cash flow.
 It can also result in receiving payments that you may not otherwise receive if you have clients with cash flow issues.
 It is important to use a credit card processing service that will allow for the separate distribution of your fees to your operating account, in addition to your retainers and settlement payments to your trust account.
-Law Pay is an example of a service that can do this for you.
+Law Pay is an example of a service that can assist with legal settlement accounting.

 Many businesses charge their customers a fee for using credit cards.
 It is important for law firms to understand that the ability to follow this practice varies from state to state.
 You need to consult your state bar to determine whether it is considered ethical in your state to pass on those fees to your clients.
 You will also want to consider, even if you are allowed to pass on those fees, whether it is good business practice for your firm to do so.
 Will passing on those fees leave a bitter taste in the mouths of your clients?
 Are you better off increasing your rates by $5 an hour to cover the cost of accepting credit cards?